VernonGrant/sidekick.el/README.md

 #### Modifying a mode's associated files

-The blow list specifies the default mode - file associations. **If the provided glob pattern is an empty string, Sidekick will just search for files with the same extension as the active buffer**.
+The blow list specifies the default mode - **file associations**.
+These associations **allow you to search for specific file types on a per mode basis**.
+For example, if your using `web-mode` for HTML files, it might also be useful to search for a symbol inside `SCSS` and `Javascirpt` files.

 | Mode            | Files                  |
 |-----------------|------------------------|